What does one of the most successful hotel chains in the world have to teach medical practices about patient customer service and patient experience?

 When your ‘why’ is clear, then you can develop a patient-centric culture within your organization to drive patient experience and establish robust operational systems to cut down on mistakes, rework, and improve safety.

-By providing your employees with a rigorous training and onboarding program, your expectations will be crystal clear from day one.
+Your expectations will be crystal clear from day one by providing your employees with a rigorous training and onboarding program.
 You’ll weed out those potential employees looking for an easy paycheck with little responsibility and attract people who can deliver wow-moments to your patients.

 It’s not rocket science: when you invest in and fully engage your employees, they will automatically deliver excellent customer service.
 And the most critical aspect of patient customer service is consistency.